 All personal information included in your request - such as name, address, telephone number and property location - is collected, under the authority of section 30 of the Environmental Assessment Act and is collected and maintained for the purpose of creating a record that is available to the general public.
 As this information is collected for the purpose of a public record, the protection of personal information provided in the Freedom of Information and Protection of Privacy Act (FIPPA) does not apply (s.37).
-Personal information you submit will become part of a public record that is available to the general public unless you request that your personal information remain confidential.
+Personal information you submit will become part of a public record that is available to the general public record that is available to the general public record that is available to for the purpose of a public record that is available to the general public record that is available to the general public record that is available to the general public unless you request that your personal information remain confidential.

-[Placeholder for proponents to insert notice of collection text, as required under any protection of privacy legislation (e.g. FIPPA, MFIPPA, as required).]
+[Placeholder for proponents to insert notice of collection text, as required under any protection of privacy legislation (e.g., FIPPA, MFIPPA, as required).]